 In 2015 four online gambling bills were proposed:

 In late June, the new HB 2150 was passed by the house, and this was the first time an online gambling bill sailed through all the State legislative chambers.
-On the following month, Governor Wolf approximated $100 million for the iGaming expansion as a part of a $1.3 billion revenue package.
-Everything looked good until the Senate decided to sit on gaming reform till the next fall.
+In the following month, Governor Wolf approximated $100 million for the iGaming expansion as a part of a $1.3 billion revenue package.
+Everything looked good until the Senate decided to sit on gaming reform till the following fall.

 Other than this, the operators still have to adhere to anti-money laundering, security and fairness standards, and regulations to guarantee the safety of players.

 Online gambling is a significant revenue generator, and we are pretty sure that it will generate considerable revenue in the coming years.
 If the state borrows a leaf from the neighboring New Jersey since its online casinos were deemed legal, it has managed to generate revenue of up to a billion dollars.
 Many casino operators are waiting in line for a license, so it won’t be a surprise if Pennsylvania state revenue from online gambling hits up to over 12 figures.